grpc/grpc-dart/example/grpc-web/README.md

 # Description
-The grpc-web example shows how to use the Dart gRPC library with a gRPC-Web capible server.
+The grpc-web example shows how to use the Dart gRPC library with a gRPC-Web capable server.

 This is meant to be used with the echo example provided by the grpc-web repository.
 The definition of the service is given in echo.proto.